rygramer/Salesforce-Apex-SDK-for-the-USPS-Address-API/README.md

 Assert.areEqual('94105-2533', response.zip, 'Well, hello Zip+4.');
 ```

-You can validate multiple addresses by building a `List<USPSAddressValidateRequest>` objects.
+You can validate multiple addresses by building `List<USPSAddressValidateRequest>` objects.
 Be aware that the USPS Address API can only validate 5 addresses at a time, so the callouts are batched accordingly.
 If you build 10 request objects, you will consume 2 callouts.
 If you build 501 request objects, [your transaction will fail](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts_timeouts.htm).
 ```
 USPSRequest address1 = new USPSAddressValidateRequest()
 .setAddress2('415 Mission St')